OmkarPathak/ResumeParser/README.md

 # ResumeParser
 This is just a wrapper for pyresparser.
-I have release the resume parser as a [Python Package](https://github.com/OmkarPathak/pyresparser)
+I have released the resume parser as a [Python Package](https://github.com/OmkarPathak/pyresparser)

 # Installation